 You do not need a PALS certification to apply but all students accepted into the program must have a current PALS certification as well as BLS and ACLS (American Heart Association) before starting the program and remain current throughout the program.

 Due to heavy course and clinical load, students are not encouraged to work.
 Students can expect to spend on average 64 hours each week committed to anesthesia studies.
-Starting in the fourth semester, the student will enter the anesthesia practicum courses and will not follow the University calendar for clinical practicum courses.
-Students in the practicum courses are required to work off shifts and take in-house call, creating further demand on time commitment.
-Didactic courses do follow the University calendar.
+Starting in the fourth semester, the student will enter the anesthesia practicum courses and will not follow the university calendar for clinical practicum courses.
+Students in the practicum courses are required to work off shifts and take in-house calls, creating a further demand on their time commitment.
+Didactic courses do follow the university calendar.

 Students may choose to seek outside employment only if they are maintaining satisfactory academic progress.

 Yes, a non-refundable matriculation fee of $1,000 is required if accepted into the program.
 The matriculation fee will be applied to student’s account on admission.
 If the applicant does not enroll in program, the matriculation fee is forfeited.

 Request to transfer from other nurse anesthesia programs will be considered by the Program Director on a case by case basis.
 To be considered for transfer:

 Yes, as of January 2020 NKU will offer an advanced standing in the DNP Program for master's prepared CRNAs.

 You must be a Registered Nurse and meet all admission criteria to apply.